Just in time for Halloween, we have real-life horror stories from the house of haunted insurers that are guaranteed to give you chills:

 - Make sure there is ample oversight for positions that have access to company assets.

 - In a retail setting, have security beepers on the back door as well as the front of the store.

 - Have a clear inventory process often that would catch any abnormalities.

 - Have segregation of duties over any position handling money.
 A single person should not be able to handle deposits and/or withdrawals and reconcile the bank statement.

 Fidelity bonds are extremely useful tools to help protect businesses from employee misconduct.
 They are imperative for today’s business world, where corporate crime is increasing.

 For more information about fidelity bonds and how they may protect your business and your customers, please contact your independent insurance agent.
 If you would like to be connected to an agent that is appointed with Old Republic Surety, please contact your local branch and we can get you connected.

-Valerie is a Commercial Underwriter for Old Republic Surety and has been in the Surety and Fidelity Industry 30+ years, and in the Insurance Industry 37 years.
-She began her career in the file room, moved to processing, underwriting and then management.
-She enjoys being a resource to the agent plant, customers and peers.
-Surety and Fidelity remain one of the most interesting lines of business to her.
-Valerie really enjoys the diversity our presence in the surety industry brings to the industry, and continues to learn something new every day, and helps keep it fresh.
+Valerie is a Senior Commercial Underwriter for Old Republic Surety and has been in the Surety and Fidelity Industry 30+ years.
+She enjoys being a resource to the agent plant, customers and peers and remains intrigued by the Surety industry.
+Valerie really enjoys the diversity our presence in the surety industry brings to the industry, and continues to learn something new every day.